-In business, your job is to help a buyer advance, get better, solve problems – your job is not to ‘close a sale’.
+In business, your job is to help a buyer advance, get better and solve problems.

 Sometimes people buy from you, sometimes they don’t, and that’s up to them.

 Maybe their best choice is to not buy today, but tomorrow or next week.

 Because even if someone has the money to work with you, it also needs to fit into their plans and projects.

 Whether you sell a product or service, in most cases a client will also need to dedicate a certain amount of time to the project – and that already starts before buying: